shoaibnoor95/MediaMagpie/mm-distribution/src/main/puppet/README.md

 No package ffmpeg available

-To sollve this, we can add to the rpm repo by following below instructions.
+To solve this, we can add to the rpm repo by following below instructions.

 Go to etc/yum.repos.d